-A hierarchy information model denotes a hierarchy of concepts with no numeric relations.
-If no numeric relations exist, then the information model of the component is a hierarchy.
+A hierarchy concept arrangement pattern denotes a hierarchy of concepts with no numeric relations.
+If no numeric relations exist, then the concept arrangement pattern of the component is a hierarchy.
 Basically, anything can be modelled as a hierarchy.
 It is the addition of additional relations, typically mathematical computations, which turns a hierarchy into some other metapattern.